 It is also cheaper to move around between exchanges.
 Whenever its price surges, it is a great trading asset against Bitcoin and a solid investment to hedge against Bitcoin, should Bitcoin lose its market dominance one day.

 Note: Nothing in this article is financial advice!
 You should always consult a financial advisor before investing.
-Also, always choose reliable cryptocurrency wallets, such as Ledger Nano S, Coinbase and Trezor, to keep your coins secure!
+Also, always choose reliable cryptocurrency wallets, such as Ledger Nano X, Binance and Trezor, to keep your coins secure!

 Bitcoin Cash Disadvantages